juxor/afaq/markdown/secH2.md

 accomplished by a central government . . .
-It has need of knowledge, of brains and of the voluntary collaboration of a host of local and specialised forces which alone can attack the diversity of economic problems in their local aspects."_ [**Anarchism**, pp. 255-6] Without this local action, co-ordinated joint activity would remain a dead letter.
+It has need of knowledge, of brains and of the voluntary collaboration of a host of local and specialised forces which alone can attack the diversity of economic problems in their local aspects."_ [ **Anarchism** , pp. 255-6] Without this local action, co- ordinated joint activity would remain a dead letter.

 In summary, anarchists acknowledge that **politically** there is no transitional period (i.e. the state must be abolished and replaced by a free